hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** I completed the chapter on JavaScript at
 @freeCodeCamp.
 Me siento muy feliz y emocionado.
 I will start ES6 tomorrow and I know that it's a very important chapter.
 That's it for today.

+### Day 33: March 16, 2020.

+**Today's Progress:** I have started ES6 after JavaScript at freeCodeCamp.
+The concepts explained in this chapter are very important.
+I know I have projects pending from Responsive Web Design and I intend to do them soon.